- Live With Us

 Stevenson Hall is a co-ed, suite-style facility.
-This building is for students with 60 completed credit hours or 21 years of age.
-Benefits of living in Stevenson Hall include living with other transfer students who are adjusting to EIU and participating in events created specifically for transfer students!
+This building is for students with 30 completed credit hours or 21 years of age.
+The benefits of living in Stevenson Hall include living with other transfer students who are adjusting to EIU and participating in events created specifically for transfer students!

 University Court combines the benefits of on-campus living with the comfort of apartment living.
 Billing is done through your student account, making University Court financial aid friendly.
 For more information about the application process for University Court, please apply through their website.
 University Court Apartments are fully furnished, affordable, and convenient apartments only steps from campus.